Jane Gerber: Academic career

 Gerber teaches classes in Classics, History, and Masters level Liberal Studies in the Center for Jewish Studies at the City University of New York, specializing in Sephardic history.
 She is director of the Institute for Sephardic Studies.

 Gerber's books include Jews of Spain: A History of the Sephardic Experience and Jewish Society in Fez.
-Gerber served as president of the Association for Jewish Studies from 1981-1983.
+Gerber served as president of the Association for Jewish Studies from 1981 to 1983.